 Here is a summary of the most important regional trade agreements that the U.S. has entered, or at least tried to negotiate.
 The U.S. also has a lot of bilateral trade agreements with specific countries.
 In addition, the U.S. is a member of the World Trade Organization, which hosts the most important multilateral trade agreement, the GATT.

 CAFTA was signed on August 5, 2004 by the U.S. and six countries: Costa Rica, Dominican Republic, Guatemala, Honduras, Nicaragua and El Salvador.
 It eliminated tariffs on more than 80% of U.S. exports.
 By 2008, these exports grew to $26.3 billion.
 It opened U.S. trade restrictions for Central American sugar, textiles and apparel imports.
 This reduced costs on these products for American consumers.
 Total trade between the U.S. and CAFTA signatories was $37.9 billion in 2009 (most recent data available).
 Thanks to the recession, this was lower than the trade figure of in $45.6 billion in 2008.
 (Source: USTR, CAFTA-DR Dominican Republic-Central America FTA)

-APEC includes those countries in Asia and the Americas who border the Pacific Ocean: Australia, Brunei, Canada, Chile, China, Hong Kong, Indonesia, Japan, Korea, Malaysia, Mexico, New Zealand, Papua New Guinea, Peru, Philippines, Russia, Singapore, Taiwan, Thailand, and Vietnam.
+APEC includes those countries in Asia and the Americas that border the Pacific Ocean: Australia, Brunei Darussalam, Canada, Chile, China, Hong Kong, Indonesia, Japan, Korea, Malaysia, Mexico, New Zealand, Papua New Guinea, Peru, Philippines, Russia, Singapore, Taiwan, Thailand, and Vietnam.
 Its purpose is to increase negotiations between all member nations concerning common trade issues.
 The APEC economies comprise 44% of world trade and 54% of global GDP.
 In 2010, nine of the top markets for the U.S. were APEC members, accounting for 60% of U.S. exports.
 IN 2014, China will host the APEC meeting in Beijing.
 (Source: USTR, APEC)

 In addition to a series of bilateral agreements, MEFTI works with peaceful Middle Eastern countries to help them obtain membership in the World Trade Organization (WTO),and to enter into Trade and Investment Action Plans (TIFA) that encourages investment.
 The countries that are seeking membership in the WTO include Algeria, Lebanon and Yemen.
 The U.S. has entered bilateral agreements with Israel, Jordan, Morocco, Bahrain, and Oman.
-(Article updated April 12, 2012)
+Article updated December 21, 2012